-On an ongoing basis, management evaluates its estimates, primarily those related to determining the stand-alone selling price ("SSP") for separate deliverables in the Company's subscription revenue arrangements, allowance for doubtful accounts, cancellations and credits, fair value of assets and liabilities assumed in a business combination, recoverability of goodwill and long-lived assets, useful lives associated with long-lived assets and right-of-use assets, income taxes, contingencies, fair value of contingent consideration, fair value of convertible senior notes, redemption value of redeemable non-controlling interest, and the valuation and assumptions underlying stock-based compensation.
+On an ongoing basis, management evaluates its estimates, primarily those related to determining the stand-alone selling price for separate deliverables in the Company's subscription revenue arrangements, allowance for doubtful accounts, cancellations and credits, fair value of assets and liabilities assumed in a business combination, recoverability of goodwill and long-lived assets, useful lives associated with long-lived assets and right-of-use assets, income taxes, contingencies, fair value of contingent consideration, fair value of the convertible senior notes (the "Notes") issued in August 2019 and March 2021, redemption value of redeemable non-controlling interest, and the valuation and assumptions underlying stock-based compensation.
 These estimates are based on historical data and experience, as well as various other factors that management believes to be reasonable under the circumstances.
 Actual results could differ from those estimates.

-The extent to which COVID-19 impacts the Company's business and financial results will depend on numerous continuously evolving factors including, but not limited to, the magnitude and duration of COVID-19, including resurgences; the extent to which it will impact worldwide macroeconomic conditions, including interest rates, employment rates, and health insurance coverage; the speed and degree of the anticipated economic recovery, as well as variability in such recovery across different geographies, industries, and markets; and governmental and business reactions to the pandemic.
-The Company assessed certain accounting matters that generally require consideration of forecasted financial information in context with the information reasonably available to the Company and the unknown future impacts of COVID-19 at December 31, 2022 and through the date of this report.
-The accounting matters assessed included, but were not limited to, the Company's allowance for credit losses, and the carrying value of goodwill and other long-lived assets.
-While there was not a material impact to the Company's consolidated financial statements for the year ended December 31, 2022, the Company's future assessment of the magnitude and duration of COVID-19 and other factors could result in material impacts to the Company's consolidated financial statements in future reporting periods.
+The Company assessed certain accounting matters that generally require consideration of forecasted financial information in context with the information reasonably available to the Company at December 31, 2023 and through the date of this report.
+The accounting matters assessed included, but were not limited to, the Company's valuation of contingent consideration, the allowance for credit losses, and the carrying value of goodwill and other long-lived assets.
+While there was not a material impact to the Company's consolidated financial statements for the year ended December 31, 2023, the Company's future assessment of these accounting matters and other factors could result in material impacts to the Company's consolidated financial statements in future reporting periods.